NickTomlin/pomo-disturb/README.md

 pomo-disturb :tomato:
 ===

-> :warning: _this isn't quite ready for primetime since i'm ironing out the app release story_. :warning:
+> :warning: This is alpha software, your mileage may vary :warning:

 A tiny menubar app to hack OSX's "do not disturb" into a pomodoro timer.